From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 “halo2/arkworks have documentation, why pay?”

-This course IS for you if:
+This is for you if:

 • You’re a Mid/Senior Rust dev looking for specialization